 The AUAS does not own a central campus where all student rooms are located together.
-Instead, there are various off-campus buildings spread across the city of Amsterdam and Diemen.
+Instead, there are over 20 off-campus buildings spread across the city of Amsterdam and Diemen.
 These buildings are owned and managed by housing providers who have a partnership with the AUAS.
 Different room types, price ranges and locations are available.
-On this page, you find information about the room types, budget categories, locations, housing providers and more.

-- Shared bedroom with shared facilities (budget category 1): You live in one room (sleep, study, eat) with another student of the same gender, with separate beds.
-In most cases, the kitchenette is inside the room.
-Roommates are not matched by age or study programme, but in your housing application form you can indicate your wish to share with a friend.
+You live in one room (sleep, study, eat) with another student of the same gender, with separate beds.
+In most cases, the kitchenette is inside the room. there is no separate common room.
+The AUAS strives to be committed to equity, diversity and inclusion.
+Therefore, we think it is important that everyone is given the space to be themselves and feel safe.
+In order to provide all students in shared rooms with a suitable roommate, we will initially match them by gender; roommates are not matched by age or study programme.
+In your housing application form you can indicate your wish to share with a friend who is also eligible for housing.
 You and your roommate will have to make agreements on basic household rules.

 Rooms within a room type may be different, but the basics of the rooms remain the same.
 All our rooms have basic furnishing.
 To get an impression, watch the video slideshow 'room types' below.